edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 ---
 There's a lot of PHP code out there.
 Wordpress, Drupal, Zend, Laravel.
 These are just a few of the untold endless frameworks.
 Even so, PHP has conspicuously been left out of the buzzword rich, serverless revolution.
 Today's PHP developer might be asking, am I the last.
 A remaining holdout of a simpler, more complicated time.
 Maybe.
 Surely the last ALGOL developer questioned the end, before it came.

 Still there is a lot more PHP code out there than ALGOL, I'm guessing.
 PHP code has to go somewhere.
 Cramming it into a Lambda function is too messy.
 There's always Docker.
 Docker is pretty great.
-But up until recently, Docker, in real life, meant managing a cluster.
+But up until recently, Docker, in production, meant managing a cluster.
 Managing a docker cluster is not great.
 AWS Fargate ECS removes the cluster pain and makes Docker, serverless.

 Follow along to create a Laravel Jetstream installation working locally inside a Docker container.
 Later you can push the image to ECS, then get up and running in Fargate.